jackmead515/fix-dive/IMPROVEMENTS.md

 Determine the progress of the chunking and processing of the video and provide that to the user.

+With processing, I can report back the progress of each Dask task via counting the amount of frames processed and then using the total amount of Dask tasks to determine overall progress.

+With ffmpeg, I may be able to calculate how long the chunking is taking by reading from the ffmpeg standard output.

 # Sample Video Stream to Different 5-10 Second Clips

 We want to sample the video stream to display to the user a 5-10 second clip of